oddsdk/odd-app-template/README.md

 -   [Tailwind](https://tailwindcss.com/)
 -   [DaisyUI](https://daisyui.com/)

-### 👩‍🏫 A simple Webnative demo to learn from
+### 👩‍🏫 A simple ODD demo to learn from

 ![WNFS Image Gallery Screenshot](static/wnfs-gallery-screenshot.png)

 The app template includes a functioning application: an image gallery.
-Check out the image gallery code to learn how a Webnative application handles things like file uploads, directories, etc.
+Check out the image gallery code to learn how an ODD application handles things like file uploads, directories, etc.

 ## 🚀 Getting Started

-You can try out the template yourself [here](https://webnative-template.fission.app/).
+You can try out the template yourself [here](https://odd-template.fission.app/).

 Ready?
 Let's go.